emilystorey/Serial-Killers/README.md

 ## Testing Procedures
 Most of our testing procedures were performed using the inbuilt debugging features in CodeWarrior.
 These testing methods include:

-**Single Line Stepping**: Using the single line stepping feature allows for clear inspection of memory and the functionality of each line of code
+- Single Line Stepping: Using the single line stepping feature allows for clear inspection of memory and the functionality of each line of code
-**Breakpoints**: Using breakpoints throughout the code allowed us to see the functionality of each module of code
+- Breakpoints: Using breakpoints throughout the code allowed us to see the functionality of each module of code

 ## Group Contributions